 Skip to the content

-We believe our approach is a new way to treat the refugee crisis, and we think it serves as an example that should be widely adopted.
+We believe our approach is a new and important pathway for people who have been forced to flee their homeland to reach safety and we think it serves as an example that should be widely adopted.

 Voices from survivors